-Study Purpose: The purpose of this study is to evaluate the immunogenicity and antiviral activity of LC002 when used in combination with ART.
-Researchers will also assess whether LC002 can control viral load levels in individuals during an analytical treatment interruption of ART.
+Study Purpose: The purpose of this study is to evaluate the immunogenicity and antiviral activity of LC002 in treatment-naive individuals with HIV.

 Additional clinical trials evaluating LC002 have also been completed, including a Phase 2 trial (NCT00918840) that evaluated LC002’s immunogenicity and effect on viral load levels during an analytical treatment interruption of ART.15

 In this Phase 1/2 trial, data from 18 participants who received LC002 (six each in the low-dose, middle-dose, and high-dose groups) and seven participants who received placebo was analyzed.
 When evaluating the proportion of participants who experienced any adverse event (AE) from the time of their first dose to 28 days after their last dose, there was no significant difference found between treatment groups.
 Overall, the most common AEs reported were general body complaints (aches/pain/discomfort, asthenia/fatigue/malaise, or fever) occurring in seven participants, as well as skin AEs (pruritus or rash) and laboratory abnormalities, each occurring in five participants.10,14